On the Western tip of the island of

 1957.
 It was the first rocket, which actually

-rise to the Space
+beginning of the Space

 Race.